KDE/documentation-docs-kdenlive-org/effects_and_filters/audio.rst

 :1:	Channel number (audio track number or name) and Master channel
 :2:	Mute an audio channel
 :3:	Solo an audio channel
-:4:	:ref:`Record audio <audio-recording>` direct on the track of the related audio channel
+:4:	:ref:`Record audio <audio-recording>` directly on the track of the related audio channel
 :5:	Opens the effect stack of the related audio channel
 :6:   Toggles on/off the audio track controls
 :7:	Balance the audio channel.
 Either with the slider or with values